zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 ## Inputs

-* The domain name to be tested ("Child Zone").
+* "Child Zone" - The domain name to be tested.
-* The test type, "undelegate test" or "normal test".
+* "Test Type" - "undelegate test" or "normal test".
-* If *normal test*, the name servers for the parent zone as found in [BASIC01] ("parent NS").
+* "Parent NS IP" - The name servers for the parent zone as found in [BASIC01] (if *Type Type* is "normal test").
-* If *undelegated test*, the submitted delegation data, name server names and IP addresses for *Child Zone* ("undelegated data").
+* "Undelegated Data" - The submitted delegation data, name server names and IP addresses for *Child Zone* (if *Test Type* is "undelegated test").

 ## Ordered description of steps to be taken to execute the test case
 1. Obtain the IP addresses provided in the additional section in the delegation ("[glue records]" in the wide sense) performning step 2 or 3.

-2. If the test is a *normal test*:
+2. If the *Test Type* is a "normal test":
-   1. Create an NS query for the *Child Zone* with RD flag unset and send that to each server of *parent NS*.
+   1. Create an NS query for the *Child Zone* with RD flag unset and send that to each server of *parent NS IP*.
    2. If there is no response from the a server emit *[PARENT_NS_NO_RESPONSE]* and go to next server.
    3. For each response that contains a referral to the *Child Zone*: